-34 The Natural England Habitat Network dataset (based on the priority habitat inventory (PHI)) which identifies habitat groups and opportunities for habitat restoration and creation to reduce fragmentation.
+34 The Natural England Habitat Network dataset (based on the priority habitat inventory (PHI)) which identifies herbicides and fertiliser.
+In the UK we have lost 97% of our wildflower meadows since the 1930's35.

 Although many of our best wildflower and grassland sites are protected e.g. in North Somerset there is the European designated Mendip Limestone Grassland SAC and grassland SSSIs, often the management of these sites is a challenge in the face of a lack of resources, and other pressures such and recreation and climate change.
 These protected sites are also fragmented.